 The SSA does have very strict eligibility requirements, especially when it comes to mental health.
 If you don’t think you meet all the criteria, you may still be able to get benefits.

 You can start by applying for benefits anyway.
 There’s no harm in it, as long as you fill out your application truthfully.
 Only 20% of applicants even get benefits through their initial application.
-If SS denies your claim, you can appeal the decision.
+If the SSA denies your claim, you can appeal the decision.
 Applicants are much more likely to win an appeal, with nearly half getting approved at this stage.

 However, we suggest hiring a disability lawyer to help with your appeal.
 Winning an appeal requires you to present your case and all your medical evidence to a judge.
-Having good legal representation will make the appeal significantly easier and you’re much more likely to win.
+Having good legal representation will make the appeal significantly easier, and you’re much more likely to win.
 In general, disability applicants with lawyers are three times more likely to win their claim.

-The highest possible payment is $3,627 per month for SSDI and $914 per month for SSI in 2023.
+The highest possible payment is $3,822 per month for SSDI and $943 per month for SSI in 2024.
 The maximum payment amounts for SSDI and SSI are the same for every disability, regardless of severity or how many conditions you have.

 Your exact disability benefit will depend on your work history if you apply for SSDI or your other assets and income sources if you apply for SSI.
 You could receive both payments in some cases, but that isn’t common.